hevgan/clipper_macOS/README.md

 ## Roadmap Ideas

+- Integrate with Handoff (have things copied from other devices).
 - Persist history between launches (optional).
 - Add search/filter across historical entries.
 - Provide a settings pane for history length and visual customization.